A budding designer

 A way to enable success

-To what do you attribute your success to?, I asked Nick.
+What do you attribute your success to?, I asked Nick.
 His facial expression suggested that he was a bit surprised by this question.
 Surprisingly, I do not think Nick realises how far he has come in this industry or how much he has personally shaped IE.

 His response was, “to try and get along with most people and that I honestly deeply care about what I do”.